meomun1/anonymous-survey-dapp/README.md

 - Students can provide honest feedback without fear of identification
 - Schools can verify participation without knowing who submitted which response
+- Students can verify their own response signatures independently
 - The public can verify survey results without compromising student privacy
 - All operations are transparent and verifiable on the blockchain
 - Individual student responses are encrypted on the blockchain and only accessible to the school